panviva/accelerator-integration-swagger/README.md

 The connector supports the following actions:

 - **Search Operations**
-  - `Search`: Search documents, folders, and files (external documents) for a term and returns paginated results
+  - `Search`: Search documents, folders, and files (external documents) for a term and return paginated results
   - `Search Artefacts`: Return search results for a given query
 - **Live Operations**
   - `Live CSH`: Perform a CSH keyword search and present the results on an active user's Panviva client